david8862/keras-YOLOv3-model-set/README.md

     - tensorflow 2.0.0/tensorflow 1.15.0
     - tf.keras 2.2.4-tf

 2. Default YOLOv4/v3/v2 anchors are used.
-If you want to use your own anchors, probably some changes are needed. [kmeans.py](https://github.com/david8862/keras-YOLOv3-model-set/blob/master/tools/misc/kmeans.py) could be used to do K-Means anchor clustering on your dataset
+If you want to use your own anchors, probably some changes are needed. [kmeans.py](https://github.com/david8862/keras-YOLOv3-model-set/blob/master/tools/misc/kmeans.py) or [kmeans_evolve.py](https://github.com/david8862/keras-YOLOv3-model-set/blob/master/tools/misc/kmeans_evolve.py) could be used to do K-Means anchor clustering on your dataset

 3. Imagenet pretrained weights for backbone is automatically loaded when training, so recommended to freeze backbone layers for several epochs in transfer traning stage.